esitarski/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 When __CrossMgrVideo__ starts, you are prompted for the USB port and camera resolution.
 Device 0 is usually the built-in camera, Device 1 is usually the first USB camera available.

-You are also prompted for the resolution and frames per second of your camera.
-Check your camera for its details.
+You are also prompted for the resolution and frames per second of your camera (see the Reset Camera section for details).

 ## Main Screen